Orleans County NRCD

 The Orleans County Natural Resource Conservation District (OCNRCD) was established in 1946 as a non-regulatory organization led by local landowners.
 We strive to protect natural resources by seeking solutions to local environmental concerns and providing resources to address them.

 Our current focus is to support Orleans County communities and landowners in their efforts to improve water quality issues.
-Our extensive partnerships with state, federal and local organizations enable us to coordinate resources locally to support conservations land use practices.
+Our extensive partnerships with state, federal and local organizations enable us to coordinate resources locally to support conservation land use practices.

 Protect and enhance the waters of Orleans County by providing leadership, education and services for implementation of sound land stewardship practices in order to improve the quality of all of the county’s waters.

 (802) 334-8325 x 7008

 Orleans County NRCD and Memphremagog Watershed Association highlight local farmers in Newport, VT who reduced their nonpoint source pollution.
 With help from NRCS, the McCormicks installed best management practices that reduced phosphorous runoff in the Strawberry Acres tributary by 50%!